 Priority number one for the “finish the master bedroom project” was to find proper nightstands.

 I searched high and low for something that I loved + suited the space + wasn’t a gazillion dollars and I finally determined that it didn’t exist.
 I fell in love with the Sausalito bedside table from Pottery Barn early in my search and could never get it out of my head.
-The $499 price tag sort of made my stomach turn so I knew that wasn’t the way to go.
-I reached out to my sweet friend Jen from The House of Wood to see if she could help me build a pair of nightstands similar to the PB ones.
-She whipped up some plans for me that made this build so easy that I still can’t believe we pulled it off!
+The $499 price tag instantly made it out of reach.
+My sweet friend Jen from The House of Wood swooped in and saved the day by whipping up some plans for me that made building these DIY bedside tables so easy that I still can’t believe we pulled it off!

 The first step of our nightstand build was collecting the materials.
 We ended up purchasing the lumber from The Home Depot.
 I really wanted to try using a hard wood like maple but I couldn’t find a lumberyard locally that had everything in stock.
 Also, this was our first “real” piece of furniture that we’ve built so I wanted to be sure we could do it before spending on the “good stuff.”
 We ended up using Poplar which ended up being great to build with but not the easiest to finish.
 Next piece we build I’m totally going for the maple!
 I reached out to the wonderful folks at Osborne Wood for the furniture feet.
 They have such a great selection and the Mission Sofa Leg was the perfect choice for our nightstands.